yairgil/Docker-Provider/README.md

 ## For executing tests

 1. Deploy the omsagent.yaml with your agent image.
-In the yaml, makesure `ISTEST` environment variable set to `true` if its not set already
+In the yaml, make sure `ISTEST` environment variable set to `true` if its not set already
 2. Update the Service Principal CLIENT_ID, CLIENT_SECRET and TENANT_ID placeholder values and apply e2e-tests.yaml to execute the tests
     > Note: Service Principal requires reader role on log analytics workspace and cluster resource to query LA and metrics
    ```